 - The authenticity of the object is questionable.

 The museum will not de-accession objects that have a known history related to the museum’s purpose.
 Prior to considering de-accessioning an object the possibility of transferring the object to another collection maintained by the 48th Highlanders Trust will be explored.

 Moneys received from de-accessioning may only be used to purchase new objects for the collection or supplies to preserve the existing collection.

 Recommendations for de-accessioning of an object will be reviewed and approved by the Manager and Curator.
-If approved, the recommendation will be place before the 48th Highlanders Trusts.
+If approved, the recommendation will be placed before the 48th Highlanders Trusts.
 On their approval, the object will be disposed of.

 Objects may only be disposed of by public auction, absolute destruction, or exchange or transfer with another museum with a similar purpose.
-Sales, not through public auction, requires approval by the Trusts.
+Sales, not through public auction, require approval by the Trusts.
 No de-accessioned object may be conveyed in any manner to a member of the Trusts, the museum executives, or staff.

 All accession numbers will be removed from the object prior to disposal.